Friday, June 7, 2013

 The A’s don’t have a special “Get Loud” device, nor a special song played after “Take Me Out to the Ballgame” at the 7th Inning Stretch, but they do play Kool & the Gang’s “Celebration” after victories.

 Back in 1905, when the 2 Bay Area teams were the New York Giants and the Philadelphia Athletics, they played each other in the World Series, and Giants manager John McGraw dismissed the A’s as a “white elephant.”
-A’s manager-owner Connie Mack went with this and had white elephants stitched on their gray jerseys.
+A’s manager-owner Connie Mack went with this and had white elephants stitched onto their gray jerseys.
 Finley dumped the elephant as a symbol when he bought the Kansas City edition of the team in 1960, replacing him with a “Missouri mule” that he named Charlie O after himself.
-But in 1990 the elephant logo was brought back.
+But in 1990 the elephant logo was brought back and modernized.
 In 1997, the A’s created a new mascot, a man in an elephant suit named Stomper.

 After the Game.
 Oakland has a bit of a rough reputation, but, since the Coliseum is an island in a sea of parking, you won’t be in any neighborhood, much less a bad one.
 But if you do want to go out for a postgame meal or drinks, be advised that some sections of town are crime-ridden.
 And, in this case, wearing Yankee gear might not be a good idea.
 It’s probably best to stay within the area from the 12th Street/Oakland City Center BART station and Jack London Square, center of the city’s nightlife.